raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

 --- task ---

 **Seating plan:** When creating the seating plan, you should consider the practicalities of live demonstrations and group discussions.
-For all activities in these sessions, pupils will work independently, as well as sometimes getting into groups for discussion and idea development purposes.
+For all activities in these sessions, students will work independently, as well as sometimes getting into groups for discussion and idea development purposes.

 --- /task ---